blackberry/Ripple-UI/HACKING.md

 ## Using Built Targets

-There are various ways in which to use aspects of Ripple.
+There are various ways in which to use aspects of .

 ### Browser Extension